cstl-kaist/cs473-2025-fall/logistics.md

 The following are examples of questions you might submit:

 <ol>
-    <li>Provide one example from a social computing platform of your choice for how anonymity can lead to users engaging in pro-social behavior, and explain how the behavior is a result of anonymity.</li>
     <li>What are three "growing pains" a social network platform may experience during massive user growth? "</li>
     <li>What is correct about the “artisanal approach” to content moderation practices?
         <ol type="A">